 The design blends theater, sport and learning into a space where body and mind are activated to promote a more healthy life for everyone, while creating links between people that would not otherwise connect with each other.

 The six primary volumes, each with their own program, are clad in a unique color or material, clearly defining them within the building; on the outside of the building these shapes are implied in the fragmented tile facade.
-The Labyrinth gets people on their hands and knees climbing through a three-dimensional network of cubes from the second to third floors; or alternatively why not try the Mousetrap, a vertical maze.
+The route through the building focuses on developing and encouraging alternate forms of movement.

 A net, suspended over the void, spans several floors throughout the building and let users climb from floor to floor, while slides and firefighter poles offer a fast way to get back down.

 The urban space surrounding Ku.Be plays an important role in expressing the six volumes and the activities happening inside.
 The landscape blends seamlessly into the interior with integrated slides that reaches out into the gardens and ends in an amphitheater outside.

 Photo credits: Adam Mørk, Kirstine Mengel, Ossip van Duivenbode.